Registration Deadline: Full

 Do I have to attend all the remote training sessions to remain in the program?

-The boot camps are designed to be a compact experience; therefore, a great deal of curriculum is covered within its 4-week timeframe.
+The Cybersecurity Boot Camp has been designed to be a compact experience; therefore, a great deal of curriculum is covered within its 4-week timeframe.
 As a result, a considerable time commitment is expected and required for this program upon registration.
-We understand that absences are unavoidable (e.g. illness) so the maximum allowable absences is one.
+We understand that absences are unavoidable (e.g., illness); however, the maximum allowable absences is one.
 Students who exceed this limit will be withdrawn from the program.

 If I drop out of the program after it starts or if I am withdrawn due to excessive absences, will my department receive a refund?